ankitrox/share-cart/readme.txt

 You can access the saved carts in "My accounts" section of WooCommerce.
 You should be able to see "Saved carts" menu in the account navigation.

+= How to localize the plugin in other languages? = Detailed documentation for localization process is [here](https://github.com/ankitrox/share-cart#translation)

 == Screenshots ==

 1. General Settings.